zjack8/HelloWorld/README.md

 This project serves as a learning tool for various programming languages.

-Includes code snippets and, in the future, algorithms for learning purposes
+Includes code snippets, games, and algorithms for learning purposes

 ### Languages
 - Assembly